KyleWilliford/bemore/README.md

 # What is this?

 This is a server for the Slackboat Slack application.
-This server exposes a RESTful API for the Slackboat Slack app to use to process commands.
+This server exposes a RESTful API for the Slackboat Slack app to use to process slash commands.
 This server can also be used to authorize installations of the Slackboat Slack app using Slack's OAuth authorization APIs.
+None of this is currently performed over an encrypted connection, except the initial request to install the app to your workspace, so user beware.

-This server's api paths and methods types are listed at the end of this file.
+This server's api paths and methods types are listed at the end of this readme.

+# Development, running this server locally, tunneling, and deployment

 For ease of development locally, use ngrok: https://ngrok.com/
 ---
-This will make it possible for your Slack client to forward requests from users (you) to your local server over the internet, without having to deploy this server to a remote environment (an AWS EC2 node, for example) during development.
+This will make it possible for your Slack client to send requests from users (i.e. you or whoever has install the app) to your local server over the internet.
+The point of this is that you will not have to deploy this server to a remote environment (an AWS EC2 node, for example) every time you want to test a change during development.

-# Running this slackboat server

 ## Requirements

+A Not Terrible Internet Connection (duh)

-Java JDK 8 (development) / JRE 8 (runtime)
+Java JDK 8 (compile) / JRE 8 (runtime)

 Maven 3.x.x

 ngrok 2.8.x (development, localhost)

-Not Terrible Internet Connection (duh)
+Up-to-date version of a Slack client

 ## Install ngrok: